EXPECTATIONS AND REFLECTIONS: COP26 Webinar Series

 The most recent report from the Intergovernmental Panel on Climate Change (IPCC) was described by the UN Secretary-General as a “red alert for humanity”.
 It is imperative that the world’s governments respond to that alarm at COP26 and agree to take bold action to mitigate climate change in line with the science.
 Hopes that the conference will deliver are high, but what do people really expect the outcomes to be?

-These webinars will bookend COP26.
-The first session on 1 November will explore what a diverse group of stakeholders are expecting from the conference.
-The second session, on 15 November will capture the reactions of those same stakeholders to outcomes the conference has delivered.
+These webinars bookended COP26.
+The first session was on 1 November and explored what a diverse group of stakeholders were expecting from the conference.
+The second session, on 15 November captured the reactions of those same stakeholders to outcomes the conference delivered.